leonawicz/mapmate/README.md

 The default when passing a single, scalar longitude value to the `lon` argument is to use it as a starting point for rotation.
 Therefore, we need to pass our own vector of longitudes defining a custom longitude sequence to override this behavior.
 Since the globe is to remain in a fixed view, set `lon=rep(-70, n)`.
-Note that a scalar `lat` argument does not behave as a starting point for rotation in the perpundicular direction so not explicitly repeating vector is needed.
+Note that a scalar `lat` argument does not behave as a starting point for rotation in the perpendicular direction so not explicitly repeating vector is needed.

 Also pay attention to `n.period`, which defines the number of frames or plot iterations required to complete one globe rotation (the degree increment).
 `n.period` can be any amount when providing a scalar `lon` value.
 The longitude sequence will propagate to a length of `n.period`.